Dr. Flores-Sarnat of Alberta Children's Hospital has no relevant financial relationships to disclose.)

 This article includes discussion of Waardenburg syndrome, WS1, WS2, WS3, Klein-Waardenburg syndrome, WS4, Shah-Waardenburg syndrome, and Waardenburg-Hirschsprung disease.
 The foregoing terms may include synonyms, similar disorders, variations in usage, and abbreviations.

 Waardenburg syndrome was first reported by van der Hoeve in 1916.
 In 1951, Waardenburg defined 6 main features: (1) dystopia canthorum, (2) prominent broad nasal root, (3) synophrys, (4) white forelock, (5) heterochromia iridis, and (6) congenital deaf-mutism.
 Four types of Waardenburg syndrome have now been delineated on the basis of clinical and genetic criteria.
 The molecular defective gene has been identified in all 4 forms.
 Patients with Waardenburg syndrome (WS) 1 have a characteristic pleasant feline appearance.
 In WS2, dystopia canthorum is absent.
 Deafness and all the facial and hypopigmentation features are due to a disturbance in the neural crest, the origin of melanocytes.
-The neurosensorial deafness and other neurologic manifestations observed in WS3 and WS4 justify the inclusion of Waardenburg syndrome as a neurocutaneous syndrome.
-SOX10 mutations in WS4 are associated with a more severe neurologic phenotype: peripheral demyelinating neuropathy, central dysmyelinating leukodystrophy, Waardenburg syndrome, and Hirschsprung disease (PCWH).
-It has been demonstrated that the same deletions at the SOX10 gene locus may cause WS2 and WS4.
+The neurosensorial deafness, neural tube defects, and other neurologic manifestations observed in Waardenburg syndrome justify its inclusion as a neurocutaneous syndrome.
+SOX10 mutations in WS4 are associated with a more severe neurologic phenotype: peripheral demyelinating neuropathy, central dysmyelinating leukodystrophy, and Hirschsprung disease (PCWH).
+It has been demonstrated that the same deletions at the SOX10 gene locus also may cause WS2.

 Historical note and terminology